 Ease of Use

-If this is your first rodeo, it might be better to invest in one of the more user friendly models, such as the Gator, Filtron, or Toddy brewer.
-Look for easy assembly/disassembly, maintenance requirements, and clear volume markings for measurements.
+If this is your first rodeo, it might be better to invest in one of the more user-friendly models.
+Look for easy assembly and disassembly, maintenance requirements, and clear volume markings for measurements.

 However, if you have a good bit of experience with manual brewing methods or even specifically cold brew systems, other options might be within your reach.